Palmy: Early years

 Palmy was born Eve Pancharoen on 7 August 1981 to a Thai of Mon descendant mother and a Belgian father.
 She was raised for 12 years in Bangkok and then moved to Sydney, Australia for five years.
 Palmy returned to Bangkok when she was 18 years old.
-Palmy became interested in music while she was studying her primary level at Pra Mae Marie (St. Louise) – a Catholic school- in Bangkok.
+Palmy became interested in music in primary school, the Catholic school Pra Mae Marie (St. Louise) in Bangkok.
 She was selected as a guitarist of music band of the school for two years.
-After moving to Sydney, Palmy attended Holy Cross College to study music and art.
+After moving to Sydney, Palmy attended Holy Cross College where she studied music and art.
 Palmy used singing as a medium to practice her English at that time.
-Palmy also took singing lessons at Australian Institute of Music to improve her singing skills.
-She was a solo singer for school graduation concert with her close friend playing classical piano at her school's church.
-It was surprising for those attending the concert and they convinced that she should have a career in music industry.
-Palmy realized that she was passionate about music and that she wanted to become a professional singer.
+Palmy also took singing lessons at Australian Institute of Music.
+She was a solo singer for school graduation concert, and her success in this provided the impetus to pursue singing professionally.

 Return to Thailand

 Palmy returned to Thailand with a determination to be a professional singer.
-She went for an audition at GMM Grammy.
-With her unique talent, Palmy signed the contract with GMM Grammy in 2000.
-Palmy released her first album 'Palmy' in December 2001 which made a total hit.
-Palmy became a well-known artist in a very short time from her first released single 'Yak Rong Dang Dang'.
-It was Palmy's official start in Thai music industry.
-Her tracks top many music charts.
-With this enormous success beyond expectation, Palmy had her first concert organized by GMM Grammy on 7 April 2002.
+She signed a contract with GMM Grammy in 2000.
+Palmy released her first album 'Palmy' in December 2001 which included the single 'Yak Rong Dang Dang'.
+Palmy had her first concert organized by GMM Grammy on 7 April 2002.

 Music career

-Besides her achievements of the three solo albums, Palmy has performed in several occasions overseas such as Japan, Korea, Singapore, England and Australia.
+Besides her achievements in the three solo albums, Palmy has performed on several occasions overseas such as in Japan, Korea, Singapore, England and Australia.
 Palmy was the only Thai artist performing at MTV's Asia Awards 2003 in Singapore.
 Palmy also held 2 big concerts in Japan: Palmy's first Live in Japan at Shibuya O-East, Tokyo on 10 June 2004 and Palmy Live in Tokyo Vol. 2 on 13 November 2006.
 Palmy also performed at RHB Singapore Cup Final at Singapore National Stadium and again in Singapore, she performed at Euphoria 2004 in the same event as Michael Learns to Rock and All4One.
 In addition, Palmy was chosen as the only Thai artist performing at "Asia Song Festival" at the Olympics Park, Seoul Korea.
-She held 'Palmy Live Concert in London 2006 at Indigo O2 Arena and in 2007, Palmy performed Palmy's First Live at Sydney Concert at The Metro Theatre.
+She held 'Palmy Live Concert' in London 2006 at Indigo O2 Arena and in 2007, Palmy performed Palmy's First Live at Sydney Concert at The Metro Theatre.